-There is no updated assembly manual/video for this machine as of yet.
+There is no in-depth assembly manual/video for this machine as of yet.
 Meaning, you are buying these partial kits well knowing you're own your own.
 The claw machine build page might be of assitance.

 This item has gone back into R&D. See the build page for the latest news.

-Basic Servo Claw, V3
+Basic Servo Claw, V4

-design is not perfect, it has proven very reliable in field testing of my claw machine.
+My design is not perfect, it has proven very reliable in field testing of my claw machine.

-You must drill the holes to fit your servo.
+You must drill the servo mounting holes to fit your servo.
 I found that servo mounting holes are non-standard so they are not cut on this design.
 You get wood parts only.
 Servo is not included, hardware is not included.

 "What Motor fits in this?"
 Shown in my videos is a Hi-tec HS-422 servo motor.
 When supplying your servo motor, I would aim for that size/type.

-Claw Machine Unipolar Stepper Motor Driver Board
+Claw Machine Unipolar Stepper Motor Driver Board v4

 The PCB I made for a claw machine application.
-There might be other and possibly better methods to drive these motors, like a DIY 3D printer driver PCB, but I want to make the machine from scratch, so here we are.
+There might be other and possibly better methods to drive these motors, like a DIY 3D printer driver PCB, but I wanted to make the machine from scratch, so here we are.